 The Police and Enhanced DBS Certificates

-In addition to the above, before an enhanced certificate is issued the police will be asked to provide any information that a chief officer reasonably believes to be relevant and in the chief officer’s opinion ought to be included in a certificate.
+In addition to the above, before an enhanced certificate is issued, the police will be asked to provide any information that a chief officer reasonably believes to be relevant, and in the chief officer’s opinion ought to be included on a certificate.

-The police therefore need to made a decision, before your enhanced DBS certificate is issued, whether there is relevant information that ought to be disclosed to the DBS.
+The police therefore need to made a decision, before your enhanced DBS certificate is issued, whether there is relevant information that ought to be disclosed.

-The advantage of withdrawing an enhanced DBS certificate application at this stage is that it may advert the possibility that the DBS will commence barring proceedings.
+The advantage of withdrawing an enhanced DBS certificate application at this stage is that it may (although it may not) advert the possibility that the DBS will commence barring proceedings.

-The police’s disclosure to the DBS has to be proportionate, reasonable and necessary, and will always depend on the facts of a particular case.
-Unproven applications can, and indeed often are, disclosed on enhanced DBS checks.
-The strength of the evidence, your defence, the age of the allegation and the seriousness, are all factors that will be taken into consideration before disclosing information to the DBS.
+The police’s disclosure has to be proportionate, reasonable and necessary, and will always depend on the facts of a particular case.
+Unproven applications can, and indeed often are, disclosed on Enhanced DBS certificates.
+The strength of the evidence, your defence, the age of the allegation, and the seriousness of the allegation are all factors that will be taken into consideration.

-If the police feel that there is no doubt and that it is reasonable to disclose the information to the DBS, then they will not give you an opportunity to make representations.
-This is of course open to dispute as the information they disclose may turn out to be overstated, false or inaccurate.
+If the police feel that there is no doubt, and that it is reasonable to disclose the information on your certificate, then you will still have an opportunity to appeal your case to the Independent Monitor, or even to Court.

 DSB Enhanced Certificate Appeals

-If the police do disclose information to the DBS, before your enhanced DBS certificate is issued to your employer, then you will be given an opportunity to dispute this disclosure.
-Your employer may however receive a notification that there is an issue with your certificate, but will not be notified what it is.
+If the police do disclose information, before your enhanced DBS certificate is issued to your employer, you will be given an opportunity to dispute this disclosure.
+Your employer may however receive a notification that there is an issue with your certificate, but will not be notified what the issue is.

 You will then have an opportunity to make representations about the certificate.
 Mistakes in the record or personal information can be investigated by the DBS – namely if you dispute that the information relates to you, or if there are factual errors.